tmcd82070/SDrawNPS/README.md

 ## Install `SDrawNPS` from binary build

-* Download the binary build zip file from the link provided in the [current release notes.](https://github.com/tmcd82070/SDrawNPS/releases)
+* Download the binary build zip file from the [current release](https://github.com/tmcd82070/SDrawNPS/releases)
 * In the default R interface, select "Install from local zip file..." from the "Packages" menu.
 Or, in RStudio, click the 'Packages' tab, then 'Install', then 'Browse'.
 * Navigate to the binary build .zip and click Open